 There is plenty of options in Kyoto for places to visit with accommodation available for all budgets.

-I can highly recommend the Mitsui Garden Hotel, which I stayed in during my time in Kyoto as a solo traveller that cost from around $110 per night, although prices can vary depending on the season you travel.
+I highly recommend the Mitsui Garden Hotel, which I stayed in during my time in Kyoto as a solo traveller that cost around $110 per night.
+However, prices can vary depending on the season you travel.

 Day 1 – Settling in Kyoto